Oprah Winfrey: Early life

 Winfrey has stated she was molested by her cousin, uncle, and a family friend, starting when she was nine years old, something she first announced on a 1986 episode of her TV show regarding sexual abuse.
-A biographer alleged that when Winfrey discussed the alleged abuse with family members at age 24, they refused to believe her account.
+When Winfrey discussed the alleged abuse with family members at age 24, they refused to believe her account.
 Winfrey once commented that she had chosen not to be a mother because she had not been mothered well.
 At 13, after suffering what she described as years of abuse, Winfrey ran away from home.

 When she was 14, she became pregnant, but her son was born prematurely and died shortly after birth.
 Winfrey later stated she felt betrayed by the family member who had sold the story of her son to the National Enquirer in 1990.

 Winfrey attended Lincoln Middle and High School in Milwaukee, but after early success in the Upward Bound program, was transferred to the affluent suburban Nicolet High School.
 Upon transferring, she said she was continually reminded of her poverty as she rode the bus to school with fellow African-Americans, some of whom were servants of her classmates' families.
 She began to rebel and steal money from her mother in an effort to keep up with her free-spending peers.
 As a result, her mother once again sent her to live with her father in Nashville, although this time, she did not take her daughter back.
 Vernon was strict but encouraging, and made her education a priority.
 Winfrey became an honors student, was voted Most Popular Girl, and joined her high school speech team at East Nashville High School, placing second in the nation in dramatic interpretation.
 In 1986, Winfrey said, "'When my father took me, it changed the course of my life.
 He saved me.
 He simply knew what he wanted and expected.
 He would take nothing less'".

 Winfrey's first job as a teenager was working at a local grocery store.
 At the age of 17, Winfrey won the Miss Black Tennessee beauty pageant.
 She also attracted the attention of the local black radio station, WVOL, which hired her to do the news part-time.
 She worked there during her senior year of high school and in her first two years of college.
 Winfrey won an oratory contest, which secured her a full scholarship to Tennessee State University, a historically black institution, where she studied communication.
 However, she did not deliver her final paper until 1987, by which time she was a successful television personality.
 It was only then Winfrey earned her degree.